 Maybe it’s true?

-Maybe it’s true this one time, but is it static, is it always?
+Maybe it’s true this one time; but is it static.
+Is it always?
 “Everything that I eat at this restaurant is going to bring me happiness?”
-I think it’s really funny, because you can observe this.
+I think it’s really funny because we can observe this.
 I go to this restaurant: I don’t like a lot of choices.
-If there’s too many choices, it really does bring unhappiness, so I tend to eat the same thing at a restaurant.
-I found one thing that I like at this restaurant and I eat that, but one time I have it and, “Look, they put too much salt in it.”
-The cook forgot that they put salt in and put salt in a second time, or the cook was sick and somebody else cooked it.
-But we have the expectation that it’s going to be happiness, always, never changing.
+If there are too many choices, it really does bring unhappiness, so I tend to eat the same thing all the time at a restaurant.
+I found one thing that I like at this restaurant and I eat that, but one time I have it and they put too much salt in it and I couldn’t even eat it, it was so salty, The cook forgot that they put salt in and put salt in a second time, or the cook was sick and somebody else cooked it.
+Nevertheless, we have the expectation that it’s going to be happiness always, never changing.

-That’s very true, but our point here, of why we’re looking at these issues, is that if I expect that the restaurant is always going to be the same, and is always going to be delicious, and bring me happiness, and is always going to be clean, then we have a great deal of attachment, “I really want to go there.”
+That’s very true, but our point, here, of why we’re looking at these issues is that if I expect that the food at this restaurant is always going to be the same, is always going to be delicious, will always bring me happiness, and is always going to be clean, then we have a great deal of attachment, “I really want to go there.”
 We have this great hope.
-And if it doesn’t fulfill that hope, that expectation, we get very angry, very disappointed and frustrated.
-So this is what we want to avoid, this suffering that comes from these expectations, and considering that it’s always going to be like this, and always happiness, and so on.
+However, if it doesn’t fulfill that hope, that expectation, we get very angry, very disappointed and frustrated.
+This is what we want to avoid, this suffering that comes from these expectations, considering that it’s always going to be like this, always going to bring happiness, and so on.
 Things change.
 What you say is true, they change.

-If I have a big problem at home and I consider getting drunk, or shooting up some drug as, “This is going to be happiness,” well, come on, that’s not going to be happiness.
+If I have a big problem at home and I consider getting drunk or shooting up some drug as, “This is going to be happiness,” well, come on, that’s not going to be happiness.
 The problem is not going to go away just because we’re drunk or we’re high on some drug.
 Being drunk or high on a drug could cause other problems, so is this happiness?
 Eating chocolate, is that going to make me really feel better when I’m unhappy?
-How long is it going to last?
-What do I expect from eating the chocolate?
+How long is the happiness I feel from eating it going to last?
+What do I expect from eating chocolate?

-The point is “Don’t exaggerate.”
-When you exaggerate and project something that is totally unrealistic, the result is you’re going to have problems; you’re going to be unhappy.
+The point is not to exaggerate.
+When we exaggerate and project something that is totally unrealistic, the result is we’re going to have problems; we’re going to be unhappy.
 That’s what Buddhism is all about, how to overcome suffering.
-But we’re talking abut gross levels here.
-When we get into the discussion of voidness, then it gets more and more subtle, but first we have to deal with these gross levels.
+However, we’re talking about gross levels here.
+When we get into the discussion of voidness, then it gets more and more subtle, but first, we have to deal with these gross levels.